annayqho/TheCannon/docs/source/apogee_tutorial.rst

 >>> plt.plot(wl[choose], flux[choose], c='k')
 >>> plt.show()

-For simplicity, we set the test set is set as equal to the training set, so that ``TheCannon`` is simply re-determining labels for the reference objects.
-In practice, the test IDs, fluxes, and inverse variances would be read in separately.
+That's better.
+(Note that the spectrum is flat because APOGEE spectra are already continuum normalized.)

+To keep things simple in this exercise, we're going to fit a model using the training objects and then use that model to re-determine the labels for those very same objects.
+That is, our test objects are identical to our training objects.
+In practice, you would almost never do this -- your test set would be different from your training set.

 >>> test_ID = tr_ID
 >>> test_flux = tr_flux
 >>> test_ivar = tr_ivar

-Now, all the input data has been packaged properly, and we can begin running ``TheCannon.``

-The first step is to initialize a ``Dataset`` object:
+Now that we have all six numpy arrays that we need, we initialize a ``Dataset`` object:

     >>> from TheCannon import dataset
-    >>> ds = dataset.Dataset(
-    >>> ...wl, tr_ID, tr_flux, tr_ivar, tr_label, test_ID, test_flux, test_ivar)
+    >>> ds = dataset.Dataset(wl, tr_ID, tr_flux, tr_ivar, tr_label, test_ID, test_flux, test_ivar)

+You can access the arrays through this object:

+    >>> print(ds.tr_ID)
+    >>> print(ds.tr_flux)
+    >>> print(ds.wl)

+and so on.

-``TheCannon`` has a number of optional diagnostic plots built-in, to help the user visualize the results.
+Next: ``TheCannon`` has a number of optional diagnostic plots built-in, to help the user visualize the results.
 Some of these plots require knowing the names of the labels.
-If the user wants to produce these diagnostic plots, he or she must specify the label names in LaTeX format:
+If the user wants to produce these diagnostic plots, the label names must be specified (LaTeX format works):

     >>> ds.set_label_names(['T_{eff}', '\log g', '[Fe/H]'])

-At this stage, two diagnotic plots can already be produced, one with the distribution of SNR in the training and test set (in practice, the training set should consist of higher SNR spectra than the test set) and the other using ``triangle.py`` to plot every label's set of training values against every other.
+At this stage, two diagnotic plots can already be produced, one with the distribution of SNR in the training and test set (they will be identical in this case) and the other using ``triangle.py`` to plot the training label values against each other.

     >>> fig = ds.diagnostics_SNR()

 .. image:: images/SNRdist.png

-We can also plot the reference labels against each other:
+We can also plot the reference labels against each other, to understand the phase space we are dealing with.
+This plot shows both the distribution of each individual label, as well as its correlations with other labels.

     >>> fig = ds.diagnostics_ref_labels()

-That figure should look like this:

 .. image:: images/ref_labels_triangle.png

-Again, ``TheCannon`` requires incoming spectra to be continuum normalized in a way that is independent of signal to noise.
-If the data does not satisfy this criteria already, the user can use the continuum identification and normalization functions built into ``TheCannon``.
+Next, we normalize the spectra (APOGEE spectra are continuum normalized but not quite in the way *The Cannon* needs them to be.
+What you do at this stage will depend on your own unique dataset.)

 First, continuum pixels are identified from a pseudo-continuum normalized version of the training set spectra.
 Pseudo-continuum normalization is